How her music survived.

 What hadn't been deleted was what she had actually given to people.
 She was prolific with CDs, and CD-burner culture in the early 2000s meant that if someone liked you, they got a disc with your songs on it.
 Those discs were scattered across living rooms and closets and old storage boxes for twenty years.

-The archive you're reading started with 51 tracks recovered from Todd Hertzelle's own collection in December 2025.
-In January 2026, John Alan Fessel, a friend of hers from those years who had collaborated with her on lyrics, began sending mp3s one batch at a time: short experimental pieces, demos, a track labeled only "Track 15" from a CD he burned in 2006.
+The archive you're reading started with the 51 tracks Todd Hertzelle had carried with him, computer to computer, hard drive to hard drive, for twenty years so they wouldn't be lost.
+In January 2026, John Alan Fessel, a friend of hers from those years who had collaborated with her on lyrics, began checking the site against CDs of her music he'd burned almost twenty years earlier, and sending over every track the archive didn't have: short experimental pieces, demos, a track labeled only "Track 15" from a CD he burned in 2006.
 By early February the archive was up to 60 tracks.

-On March 4, 2026, Amanda Miller plugged in a USB drive she had been deliberately keeping safe for almost twenty years and emailed over thirty mp3s.
-Around the time of Vanessa's illness in 2007, Amanda had quietly set out to grab as many of her songs as she could, not for any specific purpose, just so that something would survive.
+Back in 2007, Amanda Miller had quietly gathered every song of Vanessa's she could and put them on a USB drive, not for any specific purpose, just so that something would survive.
+She kept that drive safe for almost twenty years.
+When Todd asked about it in 2026, she went and got it and sent everything over.
+Twenty-six mp3s arrived on March 4.
 A substantial part of what's in this archive, including full albums and higher-quality masters of tracks that otherwise only existed in lower bitrates, is here because of that one decision.
 The archive jumped from 60 to its current 86 in a single afternoon.

 This is my favorite song of hers.
 When I need a good pick-me-up, I still put it on repeat.
 Amanda Miller · on Time Goes By